Molecular nanotechnology: Potential social impacts

-The products of molecular manufacturing could range from cheaper, mass-produced versions of known high-tech products to novel products with added capabilities in many areas of application.
-Some applications that have been suggested are advanced smart materials, nanosensors, medical nanorobots and space travel.
-Additionally, molecular manufacturing could be used to cheaply produce highly advanced, durable weapons, which is an area of special concern regarding the impact of nanotechnology.
-Being equipped with compact computers and motors these could be increasingly autonomous and have a large range of capabilities.
+The products of molecular manufacturing could range from cheaper, mass-produced versions of known high-tech products to novel products with added abilities in many areas of application.
+Some applications that have been suggested are advanced smart materials, nanosensors, medical nanorobots, and space travel.
+Further, molecular manufacturing could be used to cheaply produce highly advanced, durable weapons, which is an area of special concern regarding the impact of nanotechnology.
+Being equipped with compact computers and motors these could be increasingly autonomous and have a large range of abilities.

-According to Chris Phoenix and Mike Treder from the Center for Responsible Nanotechnology as well as Anders Sandberg from the Future of Humanity Institute molecular manufacturing is the application of nanotechnology that poses the most significant global catastrophic risk.
+According to Chris Phoenix and Mike Treder from the Center for Responsible Nanotechnology, and Anders Sandberg from the Future of Humanity Institute, molecular manufacturing is the application of nanotechnology that poses the most significant global catastrophic risk.
 Several nanotechnology researchers state that the bulk of risk from nanotechnology comes from the potential to lead to war, arms races and destructive global government.
-Several reasons have been suggested why the availability of nanotech weaponry may with significant likelihood lead to unstable arms races (compared to e.g. nuclear arms races): (1) A large number of players may be tempted to enter the race since the threshold for doing so is low; (2) the ability to make weapons with molecular manufacturing will be cheap and easy to hide; (3) therefore lack of insight into the other parties' capabilities can tempt players to arm out of caution or to launch preemptive strikes; (4) molecular manufacturing may reduce dependency on international trade, a potential peace-promoting factor; (5) wars of aggression may pose a smaller economic threat to the aggressor since manufacturing is cheap and humans may not be needed on the battlefield.
+Several reasons have been suggested why the availability of nanotech weaponry may with significant likelihood lead to unstable arms races (compared to e.g. nuclear arms races): (1) A large number of players may be tempted to enter the race since the threshold for doing so is low; (2) the ability to make weapons with molecular manufacturing will be cheap and easy to hide; (3) therefore lack of insight into the other parties' abilities can tempt players to arm out of caution or to launch preemptive strikes; (4) molecular manufacturing may reduce dependency on international trade, a potential peace-promoting factor; (5) wars of aggression may pose a smaller economic threat to the aggressor since manufacturing is cheap and humans may not be needed on the battlefield.

 Since self-regulation by all state and non-state actors seems hard to achieve, measures to mitigate war-related risks have mainly been proposed in the area of international cooperation.
 International infrastructure may be expanded giving more sovereignty to the international level.
 This could help coordinate efforts for arms control.
 International institutions dedicated specifically to nanotechnology (perhaps analogously to the International Atomic Energy Agency IAEA) or general arms control may also be designed.
-One may also jointly make differential technological progress on defensive technologies, a policy that players should usually favour.
+One may also jointly progress in differential technological development on defensive technologies, a policy that players should usually favour.
 The Center for Responsible Nanotechnology also suggest some technical restrictions.
-Improved transparency regarding technological capabilities may be another important facilitator for arms-control.
+Improved transparency regarding technological abilities may be another important facilitator for arms-control.